sonofhypnos/dotfiles/README.md

 ## Secrets

-So far we didn't have a proper solution to secrets.
+So far we don't have a proper solution to secrets.

-TODO:
-- [ ] Add secrets for backup
-- [ ] Add secrets for SSH (check which ones you want on desktop or other machines etc.)

 ### Magic SysRq Keys